robbz/twitterwalljs/README.md

 * Please note that the twitter API limits the max results on the first load too 100.
 * For editing the style please use the given css file.
+* This plugin is completely based on the client, that means you won't need any server logic.

-A demo can be found on <a href="http://www.twitterwall.it/de/events/tmc/twitterwall.aspx">twitterwall.it</a>
+A demo can be found on <a href="http://www.twitterwall.it/de/events/tmc/twitterwall.aspx">twitterwall.it</a>.